gottacatchenall/ms_sampling_effort/manuscript.md

 much more variability in response to false-negatives.
 For example, if a false-negative splits a metaweb into two components, becomes the largest eigenvalue of those two components.
-Also note that the form of this error function varies little as species richness changes (_potential suppl. fig 2_).
+Also note that the form of this error function varies little as species richness changes (_supplemental figure 2_).
 Practically, @fig:properties shows us that different scales of measuring network structure vary in their response to false negatives---connectance responds roughly linearly to false negatives, whereas mean-degree-centrality decisively